The-going/evlproject/content/core/user-api/thread/_index.md

 it runtime-wise.
 Bottom line is that **calling a main kernel service from within a time-critical code is a clear indication that something is wrong** in such code.
-This invalidates the reason why a time-critical code would need to switch back to out-of-band mode eagerly.
+This invalidates the reason why a time-critical code would need to switch back to the out-of-band stage eagerly.
 {{% /notice %}}